How is Zeffy free?

 Work out any logistics for equipment:

-12. Raise money for your sports team with a penalty shootout peer-to-peer fundraiser.
+12. Raise money for your sports team with a penalty shootout peer-to-peer fundraiser

 Here are a few things to keep in mind:

-Fundraising ideas for religious organizations.
+Fundraising ideas for churches and faith groups

-13. Hosting a family photo day is an easy way to raise money.
+13. Hosting a family photo day is an easy way to raise money

 Here are a few things to keep in mind when planning yours:

-14. Host a charity auction online or in person.
+14. Host a charity auction online or in person

-15. Release a church cookbook.
+15. Release a church cookbook

 We all know the best way to capture the hearts and minds of most of us is through their stomach.
 Every family has their go-to recipes.
 Why not start collecting them?

-Fundraising ideas for animal welfare organizations.
+Fundraising ideas for animal welfare organisations

 Here are a few tips to get you started with this fundraising campaign:

-18. Design and make some custom merchandise.
+18. Design and make some custom merchandise

 Keep things interesting and encourage supporters with a few tips to get you thinking outside the box:

-19. Host a bake sale for pets to raise money.
+19. Host a bake sale for pets to raise money

-20. Organize a pet photography contest.
+20. Organise a pet photography contest

 A few things to keep in mind: